 Caprese salad with basil oil

-This recipe is the result of a last minute inspiration that sent me rushing into the kitchen to test it the night before I was scheduled to prepare it on KGW's Portland Today show.
+This recipe is the result of a last minute inspiration that sent me rushing into the kitchen to test it the night before I was scheduled to prepare it on for a local television appearance.
 Why not bring back a classic, I thought, add a twist, and then prepare to defend against messing with a salad that is sacrosanct!
 In terms of a decades-long presence on menus around the globe, the Caprese ranks right up there with the Caesar salad.
 This isn't the first time a version like this has been imagined, but that didn't take away from my enjoyment of the classic combination of flavors one warm summer evening, sitting on my front porch.